 You can BCC someone in Outlook 2013, although the field to do so is not visible by default.
 Our guide below will teach you how to show the BCC field in Outlook 2013 so that you can add email addresses to that field and start blind copying contacts on your email messages.

-How to Enable the BCC Field for Sending Emails in Outlook 2013
+How to Show the BCC Field in Outlook 2013

 The steps in this article are going to change a setting in Outlook 2013 so that the BCC field is included as an option at the top of the Message window.
 This setting can be toggled on or off at any time by following these same steps.